judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 The combination of this school with the four houses and the dramatic view of the Edinburgh Castle on a cliff across the way, form the basis of J. K. Rowling's vision for **Hogwarts School of Witchcraft and Wizardry**.

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-george-heriots-school.jpg alt="View of George Heriot's School from the side of the Greyfriars Kirkyard" description="George Heriot's School in Edinburgh" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-george-heriots-school.jpg alt="View of George Heriot's School from the side of the Greyfriars Kirkyard" description="George Heriot's School in Edinburgh" %}

 ## Greyfriars Kirkyard